OAVallejos/VCV48/README.md

 Vallejos, O. A. (2026).
 Preprint: Vitrum Cosmicum Vacui (VCV48) Model Validation with Gravitational Lenses.
 (Version Annex III B).
 Zenodo. https://doi.org/10.5281/zenodo.21434578

+Vallejos, O. A. (2026).
+Preprint: Topological Point of No Return in Hadron Colliders: Implications for the LHC, the HL-LHC, and the FCC.
+(Version Annex IV).
+Zenodo. https://doi.org/10.5281/zenodo.21779829